 Q: Can I switch to another MDM authority?

 A: You can switch at any time from Intune to O365 or Configuration Manager.
 Contact support to change your MDM.
 Note: you can only change from Intune to Config Manager, O365 to Intune, or from Intune to O365.
 You cannot change from Config Manager to Intune.

-WSUS or Intune?
-From where I stand, both have some share of ups and downs.
+WSUS, SCCM or Intune?
+From where I stand, all have some share of ups and downs.
 However, in terms of costs, neither seem should be considered prime choices.
 Has your company used WSUS, SCCM, or Intune?
 If so, head to the comments section and tell me about your experiences.